 Mr. Indyke's noteworthy representations include:

-- Currently represents unsecured creditors committees in Eddie Bauer, Mervyn's, Sierra Snowboards, Orchard Brands, Urban Brands, Vertis Holdings, Big M and Life Uniform.
+- Currently represents unsecured creditors committees in Eddie Bauer, Mervyn's, Sierra Snowboards, Orchard Brands, Urban Brands, Vertis Holdings, Big M, Life Uniform, Edwin Watts Golf and Altrec.

 - Lead attorney for the official committee of unsecured creditors of Mervyn's wherein the committee prosecuted a $1 billion fraudulent conveyance litigation against various private equity firms and financial institutions over asset stripping in a sophisticated and complex OPCO/PROPCO scheme leading to a significant settlement.

 - The official committee of unsecured creditors of Hancock Fabrics, the first retailer since the implementation of the 2005 bankruptcy amendments to emerge successfully as an unimpaired reorganized entity, negotiating a plan providing for a 104.93% cash distribution to unsecured creditors.